M-Gweltaz/OC-Project-14-NPM-Lib/README.md

   - ex: myClassNameVar = 'myCustomClassName'

-- @param {function|object} [props.ref] - The ref for the select element if you are using react-hook-form library for validation.
+- @param {React.Ref<HTMLSelectElement>} props.ref - The ref for the select element if you are using react-hook-form library for validation.
   This is optional.

   - ex: {...register('myInputName', {